KevinYoung23/KirinCPU2020/README.md

 ##### ✨Highlight in this Design：

-Rather than performing a recursive loop to calculate a fibonacci number which has an **exponential increasing rate of execution time**, in our design, we choose to use a **linear increasing rate** so that it takes less time to perform fibonacci calculation.
+Rather than performing a recursive loop to calculate a Fibonacci number which has an **exponential increasing rate of execution time**, in our design, we choose to use a **linear increasing rate** so that it takes less time to perform Fibonacci calculation.
 Another improvement of this design is besides stacking the memory, it can also read from the previous history if the given input number is  already calculated from the calculation before.

 **ISA: **

-It keeps the MU0 ISA so that each instruction is composed of **4 bit opcode + 1 bit random + 11 bit oprand**.
+It keeps the MU0 ISA so that each instruction is composed of **4 bit opcode + 1 bit random + 11 bit operand**.